School of Science Facilities

-The Science and Allied Health building is scheduled to be complete in early 2016.
+The Science and Allied Health building was completed in early 2016.
 The new building demonstrates Marist College’s continued commitment to the natural and health sciences and new initiatives in health related graduate programs.
-The building will house existing programs in Athletic Training, Biology, Biomedical Sciences, and Medical Technology as well as two planned health-related graduate programs.
-It will contain a full gross anatomy laboratory and state-of-the-art simulation suite, as well as classrooms, offices, teaching labs, and research space.
+The building houses existing programs in Athletic Training, Biology, Biomedical Sciences, and Medical Technology as well as two health-related graduate programs, Physician Assistant and Physical Therapy.
+It also contains a full gross anatomy laboratory and state-of-the-art simulation suite, as well as classrooms, offices, teaching labs, and research space.

 The Chemistry Laboratories, located in Donnelly Hall, occupy almost 7000 square and were extensively renovated in 2007.
 The space contains two large teaching laboratories, a research laboratory, instrument room, computational chemistry space, NMR room, faculty offices and student study suite.

 Marist College’s location on the Hudson River make it an ideal location for the study of environmental science.
 The college maintains a small river laboratory in the Historic Cornell Boathouse on the river front in addition to a monitoring station which pumps water from the river providing near real-time measurements of chemical and physical properties of the river as part of the HRECOS (www.hrecos.org) network.